Using A Study Bible

 Read the book through once.

-Identify main themes as you read through the second time (This will take several days for longer books).
+Identify the main themes as you read through the second time (This will take several days for longer books).
 Underline or circle keywords.

 Pick a key verse in each chapter.